nrbrook/BlurBox/README.md

 `closeOnBackgroundClick` (true) [bool] If true, clicking on the blurred background will close the box

+`noScroll` (true) [bool] If true, scrolling of the body content is prevented when the blur box is displayed

 ## Function Reference

 ### jQuery prototype constructor